 Chisinau day 3 – Kart racing and celebrating my birthday

 I never imagined I would be celebrating my 33rd birthday in Chisinau, Moldova.
-In fact, I never celebrated my birthday at all as a kid.
+I never celebrated my birthday at all as a kid.
 Only in recent years, I kept a tradition of having a family dinner at home with a birthday cake.
 That’s it.
 Celebrating birthday just reminds me how time goes by so fast.
 It is better not to think about it.

 Anyway, I saw that everyone was still sleeping, so I started the day with my morning workout routine.
 After a coffee, a mate woke up and since we didn’t know when the other one is gonna wake up too, we went to McDonald’s for breakfast.

 When we returned, our mate was awake and was talking with girls from Dnipro.
 The redhead started to ask me to question the moment I went into the room.
 I politely responded, but didn’t follow up with the conversation.
-I was not expecting such attention and ran out of thing to say.
+I was not expecting such attention and ran out of things to say.
 Damn, another opportunity lost.

 The plan for today was to get train tickets to Lviv.
 On the way south we found an area with 3 shopping malls sitting next to each other.
 We decided to explore it before continuing further.
-Malls in Chisinau are not so interesting, there are mainly tiny shops selling clothes and jewellery inside.
+Malls in Chisinau are not so interesting, there are mainly tiny shops selling clothes and jewelry inside.

 What s funny though are the no firearms signs on the entrance doors.
 I cannot imagine what could go wrong when a bunch of Moldavians enters the mall with a gun.
-That might be actually a catchy set up for some dumb joke.
+That might be a catchy set up for some dumb joke.

 Outside the mall, there was a small kart circuit.
 Since we had plenty of time and were bored, kart driving seemed to be a refreshing idea.
 For as little as 12 USD, they let you drive for as long as 5 mins.